Friday, March 22, 2024

 2. best honor and glorify Him before others.

-These are the desired outcome of the good standing He has fully secured for us in Christ.
+These are the desired outcome of the good standing He has fully secured for us and assigns to us in Christ.

 God grants us right legal standing, so we might live right.
-Not to be more right with Him (this has already been settled in and by Christ), but to partake of Him more in our everyday lives
+Not to be more right with Him (this has already been settled in and by Christ), but to live right and partake of Him more in our everyday lives

 He wants us to live righteously so we might more fully partake of his love, life, and joy and pass it on to others more effectively.
-This brings more attention to Him, so others might be drawn to Him because of us and also find fullness of life in Him.
+This brings more attention to Him, so others might be drawn to Him because of us and find fullness of life in Him by means of our righteous conduct.
+It establishes His righteous reign on earth.

-The idea of being made right to live right is expressed in several places but most often and clearly in Paul's letter to the Romans.
+The idea of being made right so we would live right is expressed in several places in scripture but most often and clearly in Paul's letter to the Romans.

 ‭‭Romans 6:4 ESV‬‬